e2b-dev/awesome-ai-agents/README.md

 <details>

 ### Description
-- Wispy is the ultimate digital sidekick
+- Wispy is stil in Beta version
 - With Wispy, you can effortlessly transform web content to perfectly suit your unique needs, all without leaving the comfort of your browser
 - Chat-based AI like Llama and GPT-4 are not the only ways to incorporate AI into your life
 - With Wispy, go beyond chatbots with a browser-native AI companion that makes your browsing more delightful, productive, and streamlined!